kdheepak/panvimdoc/README.md

           toc: true # Table of contents
           description: "" # One sentence description used in title
           titledatepattern: "%Y %B %d" # Pattern for the last modified date
+          nodate: false # Leave the last change date out of the title
           demojify: false # Strip emojis from the vimdoc
           dedupsubheadings: true # Add heading to subheading anchor links to ensure that subheadings are unique
           treesitter: true # Use treesitter for highlighting codeblocks